JulienRobberechts/nodejs-test-double-guide/readme-dev.md

 ## Current focus

 - only nodejs = commonJS
-- only good practices : no internal mocking demonstration
+- only good practices : no anti patterns
 - no api test double anymore.
 - only for your own dependencies NOW